-Base Salary X Individual EIP Target % X Weighted Annual Award Performance Multiplier = EIP Award ---------------- --- ------------------------------- --- --- --- -----------
+Base Salary X Individual EIP Target % Weighted Annual Award Performance Multiplier = EIP Award ---------------- --- ------------------------------- --- --- ----------- --

 During 2008 EIP awards to employees and executives, including the named executive officers, were based on a single Company financial performance criteria that was approved by the Committee: Adjusted Net Income (as described below) versus the net income projected in the 2008 annual operating plan.
 This net income metric was subject to adjustment for market conditions and for certain unusual and non-recurring items occurring during the year.
 The adjusted net income metric was substituted for earlier metrics because the Committee believed that a net income metric was a more relevant measure of the Company's financial performance in a deteriorating business environment and was most closely aligned with the financial results relevant to the Company's stockholders.
-For purposes of the 2008 EIP, Net Income means actual Net Income determined in accordance with Generally Accepted Accounting Principles ("GAAP") adjusted for market conditions in accordance with a sliding scale that effectively increases or decreases target performance consistent with market increases or decreases, based on published third party market data and further adjusted for certain unusual and non-recurring items approved by the Committee as a part of the 2008 EIP.
+For purposes of the 2008 EIP, Net Income means actual Net Income determined in accordance with a sliding scale that effectively increases or decreases target performance consistent with market increases or decreases, based on published third party market data and further adjusted for certain unusual and non-recurring items approved by the Committee as a part of the 2008 EIP.